Individual Therapy & Psychotherapy

 When this step occurs, aftercare comes into play.
 Aftercare includes various types of therapy options.
 The therapist will work with the patient to ensure abstinence from drugs.

-Upon first walking into therapy, a patient might struggle and find it stressful to confront challenging situations.
+Upon first walking into individual substance abuse counseling, a patient might struggle and find it stressful to confront challenging situations.
 They may begin to cry, feel anger, or become mentally exhausted.
 Gradually, however, the patient will learn how to open up to the therapist and feel comfortable in the sessions.

 The therapist will become the patient’s trusted confidant.
 It’s important to note that addiction treatment services that include talk therapy are essential to recovery.